TelemetryDeck/docs/guides/objective-c-setup.md

 Use the [TelemetryDeck Dashboard](https://dashboard.telemetrydeck.com) to create a new app and copy its unique identifier into your computer's clipboard.
 {% endnoteinfo %}

-## Verify Your Setup
+## Verify your setup

 Run your app to verify that TelemetryDeck is properly integrated.
-Let's send a signal to show the app has launched correctly:
+Let's send an event to show the app has launched correctly:

 ```objc
 [TelemetryManager send:@"applicationDidFinishLaunching"];
 ```

 {% notewarning "When running from Xcode, you're sending test signals" %}
-If your app is built in `DEBUG` configuration (i.e. running from Xcode), your signals will be tagged as **Test Signals**, meaning that you can easily filter them out later.
+If your app is built in `DEBUG` configuration (i.e. running from Xcode), your events will be tagged as **Test Signals**, meaning that you can easily filter them out later.
 You'll see them show up in the TelemetryDeck Dashboard when the **Test Mode** toggle under the tab bar is turned on.
 {% endnotewarning %}

 Open the TelemetryDeck Dashboard, navigate to "Explore > Recent Signals" and make sure "Test Mode" is enabled.
 You should see your signal appear after launching your app.